 SOC 2 compliance ensures the security of your company’s information assets and protects the interests of your organization.
 It is a certification of trust, which says that your company protects the type of information that is considered personal and private.
 SOC 2 is one of the most widely used standards for third-party service providers, and is an absolute must for any organization that is looking to be compliant with the industry standards.

 The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that requires covered entities to protect the confidentiality, integrity, and availability of electronic health information that they create, receive, maintain, or transmit.

 HIPAA protects the privacy and security of health information and sets national standards for how health care providers, health plans, and health care clearinghouses and their business associates must work together and with covered entities to ensure the safety and privacy of personal health information.

 Why do you need a Security Audit Report?

 A security audit report can be defined as a comprehensive document containing a security assessment of a business or an organization.
 It aims to identify the weaknesses and loopholes in the security of the organization, and therefore, it is an important document that can help an organization secure itself.

 The security audit report is one of the most important documents used to assess the strengths and weaknesses of the security of an organization.

-A security audit report typically list all the audit team’s findings, which can be in the form of misconfiguration errors, vulnerabilities, or any other security defects in a system.
-The audit report also recommend remediation actions to the respective management to improve security of their organization.
+A security audit report typically lists all the audit team’s findings, which can be in the form of misconfiguration errors, vulnerabilities, or any other security defects in a system.
+The audit report also recommends remediation actions to the respective management to improve the security of their organization.

 Some other use cases of security audit reports are: